AjeaSmith/gatsby-starter-lumen/content/posts/2021-04-07-form-validation-with-react-hook-form.md

    Here we're importing the package.
 The `useForm` method is a hook and we're extracting all the functions/pieces we need for our form.

    1. **register**, register validations(rules and error messages) to our inputs
    2. **handleSubmit**, function that handles our data when we submit form
    3. **formState: {errors}**, stores our error messages so we can render them later
    4. **mode: "onBlur"** `useForm` method takes optional param which gives us an option to whether we want to handle the validation on form submit or `onBlur`.
 In my case, I always choose `onBlur`.
 If you don't pass anything the default is on form submit.

+   Let's add the validation to the email and password inputs.

    ```jsx
    // ... other imports